matthewrdev/xamarin-forms-in-visual-studio-mac/README.md

 }
 ```

-This creates a reusable window
+This creates a window that specifically shows the `ImageAssetBrowserView` and binds it to the `ImageAssetBrowserViewModel`.
+For the moment, I've

- * Show our UI using a command handler in the tools menu.

-Lastly, we create a `CommandHandler` to show our user interface:
+Lastly, we create a new `CommandHandler` to show our user interface:

 **BrowseImageAssetsCommand.cs**
 ```